Corona Virus

 • Cover coughs and sneezes

-• Cough and sneeze into your elbow, to prevent any particles transferring to another person through touch.
+Hack and sniffle into your elbow, to forestall any particles moving to someone else through touch.

 • Wash your hands